Advaita Vedanta: Etymology

 The word Vedānta is a composition of two Sanskrit words: The word Veda refers to the whole corpus of vedic texts, and the word "anta" means 'end'.
 From this, one meaning of Vedānta is "the end of the Vedas" or "the ultimate knowledge of the Vedas".
+As all the vedas are divided into four parts i.e. Samhita, Brahmana, Aranyaka and Upanishads, Upanishads are the ultimate and final part of vedas, Vedanta is called as Upanishads.
 Veda can also mean "knowledge" in general, so Vedānta can be taken to mean "the end, conclusion or finality of knowledge".
 Vedānta is one of six orthodox schools of Hindu philosophy.